muhammad-ahmad66/ultimate-react-notes/03-pizza-menu/notes.md

     }
     ```

-    For first time we have reused c component with different data.
+    For first time we have reused a component with different data.

     Here see price property: We pass price value also as a number.
 If we do some operations then it will not work finely, so we have to pass the price as a number.
 For that we'll enter in JavaScript mode and pass the price value just like this: